manujsinghwal/dynamic-excel-dashboard/README.md

 # dynamic-excel-dashboard
-"First Class Handicraft" is looking for insights into their last mile and wants to know the problems (if any) in their last mile.
+"First Class Handicraft" is looking for insights into their last mile and wants to know the problem statements (if any) in their last mile.

 ### Data Structure:
 1. **ShipmentId:** An unique identification for each shipment.